produsol93/cybersecurity-portfolio/PortSwigger-Writeups/access-control-vulnerabilities.md

 ---

-## Lab 6 — Horizontal to Vertical Privilege Escalation
+## Lab 6 — Method-based access control can be circumvented

+### Description
+the back-end application is built on a framework that supports the X-Original-URL header.

 ### Exploitation
 Used IDOR + role change to gain admin privileges.